 Montana's county jails hold arrested suspects and pretrial detainees awaiting sentencing.
 These facilities are managed and run by the local county police or Sheriff's departments.
 The list includes:

 The process for finding someone in a Montana jail is different than someone located in state or private prison.
 Due to the fact that all the jails are run by local law enforcement, the inmates are not included in the online database.
-Therefore, anyone wanting to perform a Montana jail inmate search must contact the county Sheriff's Office or local police department directly to get information.
+Therefore, anyone wanting to perform a Montana jail inmate locator search must contact the county Sheriff's Office or local police department directly to get information.
 Some of these law enforcement agencies have their own websites with lists of inmates or a search feature.

 The state of Montana has two main juvenile detention centers.
 One is for boys only, and the other is for girls.
 The state also has a youth transition center in Great Falls that helps youth offenders re-enter society smoothly following incarceration.
 All three facilities are overseen and managed by the Montana Department of Corrections.
 The facilities include: